PhanindraSunkara/Text_Emotion_Detection/README.md

 Open your browser at: http://127.0.0.1:5000

 🧠 How It Works
-The user inputs text into the web form.
+1.The user inputs text into the web form.
-The system cleans the text using NeatText (removing stopwords, handles, etc.).
+2.The system cleans the text using NeatText (removing stopwords, handles, etc.).
-The cleaned text is passed to the Logistic Regression model via a pipeline.
+3.The cleaned text is passed to the Logistic Regression model via a pipeline.
-The predicted emotion is displayed with an appropriate emoji and confidence score.
+4.The predicted emotion is displayed with an appropriate emoji and confidence score.

 🎭 Emoji Mapping